 The standards for each letter grade are listed here according to all required course components.
 Each student will receive a midterm grade via LOCUS at least one week prior to the Withdraw deadline for the semester.
 Grades are only based on the criteria listed in the syllabus: no substitutions, and no additions.

 Grading Scheme

-oraanig oononio

-Discussion 12% (best twelve of fourteen discussion grades are recorded)
+Discussion 12% (best twelve of fourteen discussion grades are recorded) ALEKS 13%

-ALEKS 13%

 Unit Exams 50% (best two of three exam grades are recorded)

-Final Exam 25%

-Total score 100%
+Final Exam 25% Total score 100%

-the final exam is mandatory to earn a passing grade

 Letter Grade Cutoffs: